wacncontent/CustomizeTool/addCommentOutput/articles/load-balancer/load-balancer-multivip.md

 In this example, the cloud service has 3 VIPs:

 - **Vip1** is the default VIP, you know that because the value for IsDnsProgrammedName is set to true.
-- **Vip2** and **Vip3** are not used as they don’t have any IP addresses.
+- **Vip2** and **Vip3** are not used as they donât have any IP addresses.
 They will only be used if you associate an endpoint to the VIP.

 >[AZURE.NOTE] Your subscription will only be charged for extra VIPs once they are associated with an endpoint.
-For more information on pricing, see [IP Address pricing](http://azure.microsoft.com/pricing/details/ip-addresses/).
+For more information on pricing, see [IP Address <!-- deleted by customization pricing](/home/features/ip-addresses/#price) --><!-- keep by customization: begin --> pricing](/home/features/reserved-ip-addresses/#price) <!-- keep by customization: end -->.

 ## How to associate a VIP to an endpoint
 To associate a VIP on a cloud service to an endpoint, run the following PowerShell command: